ubikorp/lacking.org/details/_posts/2018-07-16-the-mystery-of-the-bulgarian-voices-boocheemish.md

 ---
-title: The Mystery of the Bulgarian Voices
+title: The Mystery of the Bulgarian Voices - BooCheeMish
 subtitle: BooCheeMish &bull; Prophecy
 author: jclacking
-slug: the-mystery-of-the-bulgarian-voices-boocheemish
 image:
   src: details/2018/mystery_of_bulgarian_voices.jpg
+index: BooCheeMish, The Mystery of the Bulgarian Voices
+keywords: Enigma, Dead Can Dance, creepy film soundtracks, Prophecy
 ---
 _released on 2018-05-25_